Table of Contents Show

 Book Early

 Plus, many families have camping traditions during the summer holidays.
 You do yourself a disservice if you procrastinate booking your campsite.
-Delaying may mean you end up having to reschedule or shorten your entire vacation to snag a campsite.
+Delaying may mean you must reschedule or shorten your entire vacation to snag a campsite.

 Know Your Length and Height

-You must know the length and height of your RV when booking a campsite in a national park.
+When booking a campsite in a national park, you must know the length and height of your RV.
 Some parks have tunnels and other low clearances that may require you to take a different entrance or find a new campground.

-You want to ensure your RV will fit in the site you have booked and that you won’t have any troubles navigating the roads and bridges into the park.
-So measure your RV and make a note of it.
+You want to ensure your RV will fit in the site you have booked and that you won’t have any trouble navigating the roads and bridges into the park.
+So, measure your RV and make a note of it.
 You can even tape the measurements in a visible location to remind you while traveling.

 Know Connectivity Status Ahead of Time